-How to grow aubergines: growing eggplants from seed
+How to grow aubergines from seed

 Grow aubergines in a flower garden

 Aubergine plants are attractive too, making great flower bed ideas.
-Melinda Myers, gardening expert, author, and host of The Great Courses’ How to Grow Anything DVD series, agrees saying: ‘Eggplants make great vegetable garden container ideas.
+Melinda Myers, gardening expert, author, and host of The Great Courses’ How to Grow Anything DVD series, agrees, saying: ‘Eggplants make great vegetable garden container ideas.
 Combining them with a few complementary flowers can create a beautiful display.
 The purple flowers and colorful fruit make it an attractive and edible addition to vegetable gardens, flowers beds and containers.’

-However, if you’re after something in particular, go to a specialist, advises Melinda Myers, ‘Garden Centers and nurseries tend to sell just the more popular varieties.
+However, if you’re after something in particular, go to a specialist, advises Melinda Myers.
+‘Garden Centers and nurseries tend to sell just the more popular varieties.
 Try starting plants from seeds when you want to try new, heirloom or unique eggplant varieties.’

-How to grow eggplants from seed
+How to grow aubergines from seed

 Are aubergines easy to grow?